Ecconia/ScrapMechanicMapper/README.md

 * Good with multi-monitors.
 * Good with an in game built scooter.
 For exploration.

+#### Why CheatEngine and not some Survival-Mod?

+The game API does afaik not allow to export the position to a file.
+But this tool needs a constant update of it.
+So the only way of accessing it, is via some Windows API.
+Thus you need CheatEngine to figure out which address in memory the position is stored in.

+You may however use a mod to print/display your position and greatly improve your search with CheatEngine.
+Just keep in mind, that when using multiplayer, all players must install that mod.

 ---

 This is how the actual tool looks like: (You can see my current world I am playing on)